 Supporting a healthy pollination future

-The Australian horticultural industry faces many shared challenges with the honey bee industry, with the threat of the parasitic Varroa mite, and colony collapse disorder.
+The Australian horticultural industry faces many shared challenges within the honey bee industry, with the threat of the parasitic Varroa mite, and colony collapse disorder.
 Australia is the last country in the world where Varroa mite has not taken hold on the European honeybee population.
 This mite is thought to be a major factor behind widespread colony collapses in various countries including the United States, Canada and Japan.

 To help in safeguarding the horticulture industry, the Pollination Fund will identify putting practical measures in place to support honey bee health and identify and develop new pollination opportunities and techniques.